gamemann/Packet-Sequence/README.md

 # Packet Sequence Program
+## Packet Batch (New Project Based Off Of Packet Sequence)
+[Packet Batch](https://github.com/Packet-Batch) is a newer project based off of Packet Sequence.
+It has more organization and supports special versions utilizing AF_XDP sockets and the DPDK which is **a lot** faster than what Packet Sequence uses (AF_PACKETv3 sockets).

+I would strongly suggest checking it out!

 ## Description
 This C program/tool for Linux allows you to specify one or more sequences inside a YAML config file to send outbound packets to a specific destination.
 Each sequence can modify many fields inside of the packet and supports many randomized values such as payloads, payload min/max length, source IP ranges (in CIDR), and more.